seanthw/ThaweCode/README.md

 ### Keybindings

 *   **`Ctrl-S`**: Save the current file.
+    *   If the file already exists, you will be prompted to confirm before it is overwritten.
 *   **`Ctrl-Q`**: Close the current buffer.
 If it's the last buffer, quit the editor.
     *   If the buffer has unsaved changes, you will be warned and must press `Ctrl-Q` a configurable number of times (default is 3).
 *   **`Ctrl-F`**: Search for text within the file.